 Mental health in the workplace is an essential facet of a productive workforce.
 And the negligence thereof might result in a phenomenon known as ‘burnout.’
 The World Health Organization recently recognized burnout as a prevalent reality in workplaces.

 Burnout can result in exhaustion, disconnecting, and a reduced sense of achievement for a team.
 So how can you help your team overcome burnout when you suffer from one too?

 1. Take Things One Day at a Time

 Remember that Rome was not built in a day.
 There is always room to learn as a leader, something we can learn from Starbucks.
 Give yourself a month or two for recovery, alter your routine, and research ways to create a healthier working environment.

 Firstly, it is vital to focus on yourself and what you are going through to be there for your colleagues.
 Taking a moment to refocus your priorities may seem selfish at first.
 But with time, it will create a more positive working environment.

 Apart from taking time, you can take a few minutes to meditate before work at the beginning of each day.
 Learn to delegate the work and promote outsourcing to provide you with ample room to do other, more critical tasks.

 2. Honesty is the Best Policy

 Firstly, acknowledge what happened with yourself, upper management, and your team.

-Your team will appreciate it more than anything and will encourage them to be honest about their feelings of stress too.
+Your team will appreciate it more than anything, and it will encourage them to be honest about their feelings of stress too.

 When communicating your challenges with higher management, find time to delineate your issues in writing in an email.
 Alternatively, you can set up a meeting with your HR manager to address your concerns effectively.

 Once you have identified the leading cause of burnout for you and your team, you can create a routine that focuses on emotional well-being at least once a week.

 For example, you can check employees’ emotional check-in before a staff meeting.

 3. Evaluate the Organizational Culture